 Season: After you’ve seared the chuck roast place it into your crockpot and then sprinkle on the ranch seasoning and au jus gravy mix!
 Top with pieces of butter.

 Peppers: Place the peppers over the top and pour in some of the juice from the jar.

-The peppers in this recipe after slow cooking are only mildly spicy.
+The peppers in this recipe after slow cooking are only mildly spicy and it really cooks out and just leaves a little pop of flavor.
 If you’re worried about spiciness you don’t have to add as many.
 They add lots of flavor though, so if you like that kind of thing use plenty!

 Slow Cook: Cover the crockpot and cook on high for 4-6 hours or low for 8-10 hours.
 That should be plenty of time to get it perfectly fork tender, but you can let it cook longer if it isn’t tender yet!